 We, at Ankor Software Pty Ltd (“Ankor”, “we”, “us”, “our”) operate and provide software applications (the “Applications”) and content (the “Content”) for the yachting industry, in conjunction with our website https://ankor.io (the “Website”).
 The Applications, Content and Website together are referred to as the “Digital Media”.
 Our Applications allow you to input, upload, or store text, images, and other data you choose, which we refer to as “User Content”.

-Where we process your data as a data processor on behalf of third party agents, information about the handling of your personal data with be set out in their privacy notices.
+Where we process your data as a data processor on behalf of third party agents, information about the handling of your personal information will be set out in their privacy policies.

 We may collect and store the following types of personal information about you in the following ways:

 - When you communicate with us (for example, by e-mail or phone);

 - When you use our social media functions (for example, Instagram, LinkedIn, etc);

 - Through automatic collection through cookies, server logs, analytics tools and other similar technologies; or

 - Where third parties provide your data to us (for example, by agents acting on your behalf).

 The types of information we collect